 In my 58+ years of life, I have experienced extreme stress from being in a family of 10, working in the high stress traveling sales world, while leading volunteer church and community groups for years.
-Joe’s Portico reveals stories and tips to help you become what those with position and self-declared authoritarians seek to stop.
+Joe’s Portico reveals stories and tips to help you become what those with position, and self-declared authoritarians seek to stop.
 No one dares to tell of their inner mind struggles lest it makes them appear weak.
-But, it is the very core of the anxiety laced overcomer, that you are, that allows you to become a bold warrior ready to fight oppression for the sake of humanity and bring the power of healing to a hurting world.
+But, it is the very core of the anxiety laced overcomer, that you are, that allows YOU to become a bold warrior ready to fight oppression.
+All is for the sake of humanity to bring the power of healing to a hurting world.

 “For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.”